ppt000/mqtt_gateways/docs/source/overview.rst

 ************

-The installation involves a simple copy of the repository and the setting of some basic configutation parameters.
+The installation involves a simple copy of the repository and the setting of some basic configuration parameters.
 The only dependency is the `paho.mqtt <https://pypi.python.org/pypi/paho-mqtt>`_ library.

 For the full installation guide, go to `Installation <installation.html>`_.